awidesky/gdm/README.md

 - Provide clean namespaced targets to link

 so that your dependencies would work..
-- in all OS and build system that cmake supports,
+- in all cmake supported OS and build system,
 - regardless of which package managers you used to install the packages,
 - or even when you did not install the required package,
 - without adding platform-specific compile/link options,